 Welcome to Brinkhaven also known as Gann and Mount Holly on the Mohican Valley Trail.
-You have reached your final destination on our Geotrail.
+You have reached your final destination on our Points of Interest Trail on the Ohio to Erie Trail (Knox County Section).
 We hope that you have enjoyed the beautiful scenery of Knox County from Centerburg to Brinkhaven and have learned a little history of the railroad along your journey.
-We would like to present our exclusive GeoCoin to you and we ask that you take part in our “test your knowledge”challenge and score at least 90%

 Mohican Valley Trail